Developer Guide

 edit-plan 1 f/Elijah Chia

-Expected: First plan is edited, with it being associated to FriendElijah Chia
+Expected: First plan is edited, with it being associated to FriendElijah Chia. - Test case:

 edit-plan 0 f/Elijah Chia